 To put it simply, soft costs are all costs that are not classified as direct construction costs, meaning they are out of pocket expenses.
 One way to mitigate these costs is by taking advantage of our in-house design services.
 The two main categories that homeowners recognize as being soft costs are paperwork/ fees and movable furniture.

 Here are 5 of these costs that commonly sneak up on homeowners:

 - Architectural and Design Fees

 1. Architectural and Design Fees

 It’s common for homeowners to spend about 10-15% of their overall home building budget on architect and design fees.
 This is a staggering figure, as what is included in the price of an architect varies depending on the architect of choice.

 One way to save both money (and headaches) is to build with an organization, such as Barden Building Products, that includes design work in the cost of the build package.
-Not only does this save a large portion of money, but it helps to streamline the process when the designers are working directly with the customer and the engineering department.
+Not only does this save a large portion of money, but it helps to streamline the process when the designers are working directly with the customer.